 The following topics present some optional techniques to take vectorization to the next level:

 In this chapter, various vectorization methods and optimizations were presented.
-You will not get good performance on The Intel® Many Integrated Core Architecture (Intel® MIC Architecture) such as the Intel® Xeon Phi™ coprocessor without good vectorization.
+You will not get good performance on the Intel® Xeon product family without good vectorization.
 It is essential that you understand the following:

-Compiler option -qopt-report (-vec-report is deprecated in version 15.0) should be used to determine what portions of your application is vectorizing, is not vectorizing, and why it is not vectorizing.
+Compiler option -qopt-report should be used to determine what portions of your application is vectorizing, is not vectorizing, and why it is not vectorizing.

 You should have learned how critical data alignment is for vectorization, and how to force alignment of your data.